curl/curl/README.md

 be used by your software.
 Read [the libcurl.3 man page](https://curl.haxx.se/libcurl/c/libcurl.html) to learn how!

-You find answers to the most frequent questions we get in [the FAQ document](https://curl.haxx.se/docs/faq.html).
+You can find answers to the most frequent questions we get in [the FAQ document](https://curl.haxx.se/docs/faq.html).

 Study [the COPYING file](https://curl.haxx.se/docs/copyright.html) for